trilhagroup/ETTagView/README.md

 ### Initialization

-Programmatically, you must create using a traditional view.
+Programmatically, you must create using a traditional view or from your project's IB file.

 ```
 - (CGRect)layoutTags:(NSArray *)tags colored:(BOOL)colored;